-Figure 1 pH measurement results during 5 weeks of biogas production.
-The difference in biogas production is influenced by changes in the pH of substrates in anaerobic biodigester.
+From the measurement results of the biogas volume for 5 weeks, there was a difference in biogas production.
+This is influenced by changes in the pH of the substrate in the anaerobic biodigester.
 In the thermophilic temperature treatment, the pH of the substrate in groups A, B and C tended to increase and the volume of biogas produced fluctuated from week 1 to week 5.

 The fourth week of biogas production in group B experienced a decrease in production, indicated by the substrate pH of 7,92.
 At week 5, group B returned to produce biogas, but in small amounts because the pH conditions this week were close to alkaline, namely 7,93.
-Decreased biogas production is also due to changes in environmental conditions in the anaerobic biodigester (abiotic factors such as pH and temperature) and the lack of bacteria that degrade organic matter.
+Decreased biogas oduction is also due to changes in environmental conditions in the anaerobic biodigester (abiotic factors such as pH and temperature) and the lack of bacteria that degrade organic matter.
 In group C, biogas production increased from week 0 to week 4 and decreased at week 5.
 The increase in the pH of the substrate until the 4th week was 7,69 and it was still neutral, while the 5th week the pH of the substrate became alkaline, namely 8,18.
 At this alkaline substrate pH causes biogas production to decrease.
 The optimum level of acidity for the development of methane-forming bacteria is at pH 6,8 to 8.
-The anaerobic digestion rate will decrease at higher or lower pH conditions [14].
+The anaerobic digestion rate will decrease at higher or lower pH conditions [13].
 In this study, the increased or alkaline pH of the substrate (more than 8) led to decreased biogas production.